prathamesh-sonpatki/o11y-wiki/README.md

 ### Incident

-An incident refers to an unexpected event that causes a system or service to fail or degrade.
-Examples of incidents can include server crashes, network outages, data center failures, or security breaches.
+An incident is an unexpected event that causes a system or service to fail or degrade.
+Examples of incidents can include service degradation, downtimes, server crashes, network outages, data center failures, or security breaches.

 ## J